-Magnification may appear more modest on these marine binocular examples than regular binos for use on land; this is because the likes of a 7x magnification is what’s required to maintain a decent view when the boat is rocking – higher magnifications may make it hard to achieve a steady image at all.
+Magnification may appear more modest on these marine binocular examples than on regular binos for use on land; this is because the likes of a 7x magnification are what’s required to maintain a decent view when the boat is rocking – higher magnifications may make it hard to achieve a steady image at all.

 So without further ado, let’s drill into what we consider some of the best marine binoculars around.

-The best marine binoculars in 2021
+The best marine binoculars in 2022(opens in new tab)

 Steiner’s Navigator binoculars have been around for a while in their ‘Pro’ iteration, but the 7x30 and 7x50 options – where the ‘7’ is the magnification offered and the second figure the size of the objective lens – have had a design revamp to improve handling.
 Both options come either with or without a built-in, shock-absorbing compass, with roughened exterior promising to deliver steady viewing even in rough seas.
 Look for the models with the ‘c’ suffix, like the more affordable of the two we’re highlighting here, if that compass ‘extra’ may prove useful.

 As well as allowing for a more comfortable, stronger grip, thanks to a ridged, water-repelling surface, on the latest generation models a new open bridge system promises to make adjustments easier.
-Waterproofing is sufficient to withstand being dunked to depths of five metres, while a 10-year guarantee offers further peace of mind to prospective Steiner owners.(opens in new tab)
+Waterproofing is sufficient to withstand being dunked to depths of five meters, while a 10-year guarantee offers further peace of mind to prospective Steiner owners.(opens in new tab)

 These high-end, heavy-duty binoculars from the Fujifilm brand rendered in grey would look as equally at home aboard a warship as a luxury yacht.
 Just shy of 2Kg, they’re a fairly weighty option too, but cram in all the bells and whistles we might expect, including a world compass and lens coatings to ensure the best light transmission – and so a great view – is possible.

 The ridged, rubberized exterior also ensures a firm and steady hold, while protecting the binoculars against accidental knocks.
 That large 50mm objective lens will deliver a clear view even at dusk, while allegedly even the likes of the US Navy are fans.
-The only downside is all of this coats; expect to pay a premium price for these premium binos.(opens in new tab)
+The only downside is all of these coats; expect to pay a premium price for these premium binos.(opens in new tab)